senbihan/Pocket/README.md

 **Current Features**

 1. Upload files from local machine to server that are not present.
-2. Synchronise existing files with the server.
+2. Real-time synchronisation of existing files with the server. (updation, deletion, rename etc.)

-**Features to be Added**
+3. Single user multi-client support.

-1. Single user multi-client support
+**Features that can be Added**

-2. Multiple user support.
+1. Multiple user support.

 **Dependency:**